Skip to content

 About XEN-D0501 and TRPV1 antagonists

 XEN-D0501 is a selective, synthetic potent small molecule TRPV1 antagonist that was in-licensed in 2016.
 TRPV1 antagonists that down-regulate neurogenic inflammation, has demonstrated applications across pain and inflammatory diseases and potentially plays a role in diabetes and potentially other metabolic disorders like obesity.
+TRPV1 antagonists have been shown to prevent glucose intolerance and body weight gain in spontaneously obese pre-diabetic rats.
+These results pointed to a new and previously undiscovered role of TRPV1 in regulating both blood glucose and body weight.
 Prior to in-licensing, XEN-D0501 had been found to have a good safety profile in other (non-diabetic) patient groups.
-Pila Pharma has to date completed two phase 2a clinical trials (PP-CT01 and PP-CT02), that both demonstrated that XEN-D0501 is well tolerated by type 2 diabetic patients.
+PILA PHARMA has to date completed two phase 2a clinical trials (PP-CT01 and PP-CT02), that both demonstrated that XEN-D0501 is well tolerated by in people living with obesity and type 2 diabetes.
 Further, PP-CT02, demonstrated that XEN-D0501 (administered as 4 mg bi-daily for 28 days) – with statistical significance versus placebo – enhanced the endogenous insulin response to oral glucose.
+Furthermore, ANP, a cardiovascular biomarker for heart failure, was highly statistically significantly reduced.
+During 2023 the Company could report very good tolerability of XEN-D0501 following 13 weeks administration of very high doses in 2 animal species, and XEN-D0501 can thus progress into longer clinical trials.
+Currently, clinical phase 2a trial, PP-CT03, is being prepared and will be followed by a clinical trial application submission in the UK.
+The objective of the study is to identify the maximal tolerable dose of XEN-D0501 in people living with obesity and type 2 diabetes and to evaluate the safety profile following 3 months chronic treatment.
+In addition to the safety assessment, PP-CT03 will also include sufficient participants that should allow for efficacy readouts on reduction of body weight.

 About Erythromelalgia

-Abdominal Aorta Aneurism is a cardiovascular disease with ‘balooning’ of the lower part of the main artery of the body, aorta.
+Abdominal aorta aneurysm is a cardiovascular disease with ‘ballooning’ of the lower part of the main artery of the body, aorta.
 The cause is unknown, but risk factors are atherosclerosis, high blood pressure, cardiovascular inflammation and infection as well as trauma.
 It affects millions of people globally and accounts for the death of 1% of men over the age of 65.
 It develops gradually over several years up to a dilatation of more than 3mm in diameter when surgery to insert a stent to prevent rupture is then the only treatment option, which is both expensive and with possibility for complications.
 Currently no preventive treatment is available.
-In November 2023 a research collaboration was entered on investigating the effect of XEN-D0501 on Abdominal Aorta Aneurism growth in mice.
+In November 2023 a research collaboration was entered with Uppsala University.
+In December 2024, PILA PHARMAs TRPV1 antagonist, XEN-D0501, was shown to significantly reduce abdominal aorta aneurysm growth in mice, establishing preclinical proof-of-concept.
+The project should be able to progress to proof-of-concept clinical trials and is available for out-licensing.

 Download the press release as PDF here